cowhorse7/KidMath-jumpstart/README.md

 6/11.1 2hr create pop-up for end of game, fix/instantiate timer

 6/11.2 1.8hr researching other database options, refactoring supabase for magic link with email, my vercel dashboard access for my project is now broken so that's cool

+6/12 1.8hr finally handled auth stuff, regular supabase login successful but no trigger filling of profile table yet.
+Also set a goal for the user in-game and set visual responses appropriately.